raae/queen.raae.codes/content/emails-queen/2021-12-31-fallback-routes/index.md

 In that interim time, we can rely on fallback routes using either CSR (Client Side Rendering) or SSR (Server Side Rendering).

-I was not sure if SSR would be allowed, so I spun up a contrived demo using SSG (Static Site Generation) for sourced YouTube videos and SSR for non-sourced YouTube videos.
+I was not sure if SSR fallback route would be allowed, so I spun up a contrived demo using SSG (Static Site Generation) for sourced YouTube videos and SSR for non-sourced YouTube videos.

 The Gatsby docs does not mention SSR for fallback routes, but it builds and serves locally on my machine.
 However I must admit I have not yet tested deployment...